agruezo/agruezo/README.md

 ## 📓 What I Am Learning on My Own (DIY CS degree)

-I have B.S. in Pyschobiology and an M.S.
+I have a B.S. in Pyschobiology and an M.S.
 Exercise Science and Health Promotion.
 It's been over 15 years since I was last in academia.
 And as I continue to improve my software engineering skills, the desire to pursue a degree in Computer Science is there, but due to other obligations and responsibilities, this will be difficult.

 I've, therefore, decided to pursue an "informal" degree through self-education primarily through the curriculum outlined in the link below: